Skip to footer content

 // Export barcode images to various formats

-barcode.SaveAsPng("barcode.png"); // Web compatible image
+barcode.SaveAsPng("barcode.png"); // Web-compatible raster image

-barcode.SaveAsJpeg("barcode.jpg"); // Compressed JPEG format
+barcode.SaveAsJpeg("barcode.jpg"); // Compressed format for email attachments

-barcode.SaveAsTiff("barcode.tiff"); // High-quality TIFF for print
+barcode.SaveAsTiff("barcode.tiff"); // High-quality format for print workflows

-barcode.SaveAsPdf("barcode.pdf"); // PDF document format
+barcode.SaveAsPdf("barcode.pdf"); // PDF document output

-barcode.SaveAsHtmlFile("barcode.html"); // HTML for web embedding
+barcode.SaveAsHtmlFile("barcode.html"); // HTML for inline web embedding

 // Get as bitmap stream for web APIs or database storage